 - Hold your arm while taking a walk

 - Check on you in person or via telephone

 - Get groceries and run errands for you

 Don't Let Falls Happen To You

 Don’t be one of those scary statistics.
 Don’t let falls happen to you.
 Don’t let pride get in the way of keeping yourself safe!
-Protect yourself by adapting and decluttering your environment and improving your strength and balance, and using an assistive device when you need one.
+Protect yourself by adapting and decluttering your environment, improving your strength and balance, and using an assistive device when you need one.

 My dad always used to say “all you need to succeed in life is a positive mental attitude.”
 I would add – “and a safe home environment.”
 But just about, Dad.
 Just about.